3DO-EU/nozzle-camera/README.md

 -	Rogerlz(Crowsnest Tester)

 Beta Testers
--	Mitsuma (From RatRig Comunnity)
+-	Mitsuma (From RatRig Community)
--	Joao Barros (From RatRig Comunnity)
+-	Joao Barros (From RatRig Community)

 ## Where to buy
 EU